openpass-sso/openpass-ios-sdk/README.md

 ## Development

 The OpenPass SDK is a standalone headless library defined and managed by the Swift Package Manager via `Package.swift`.
 As such the `OpenPassDevelopmentApp` is the primary way for developing the SDK.
+Use Xcode to open `Development/OpenPassDevelopmentApp/OpenPassDevelopmentApp.xcodeproj` to begin development.